JSMassmann/jsmassmann.github.io/index.md

 I'm preparing a couple of research articles and preprints.
 Of course, I won't upload their PDF or TEX here yet, for reasons related to privacy and plagiarism, but I might as well make a list of their titles.
 For the sake of tidiness, I have sorted them in descending order in terms of how much I have written of them so far.

+- "Hod mice, The Ultimate K and the ultrapower axiom"
 - "Quasiprojective Determinacy, the I0 Axiom and the Ultrapower Axiom"
 - "Polynomial regularities and tassels"
 - "A Beginner's Introduction to Set Theory"
 - "Fine structure of recursive functional hierarchies"
 - "The inverse collapse iteration hypotheses and p.f-bad conjecture"
+- "Large Cardinals, Elementary Resemblance and the Rayo-like Hierarchy"
+- "Layer-wise interpretation of higher-order arithmetic"
 - "The Truth Lattice, Causation and Modal Logic"
 - "Notes on Martin's Conjecture"
 - "Elementary variants of large cardinals and reducibility"